 Problems in Breathing

 Breathing problems may be a result of a variety of causes.
-They may be suffering from a stroke, a heart attack, or a serious injury that leads to a severe block in the air passageways.
+They may be suffering from a stroke, a heart attack, or a severe injury that leads to a severe block in the air passageways.

 - Breathing becomes uncomfortable and hard to do.
 Additionally, it may become a lot faster or slower